 Survey Phases

-Since April of 2020, the Household Pulse Survey has undergone four phases.
-The distinction of these phases is important because the collection periods and survey questions are subject to change.
-For example, the first phase was collected and disseminated weekly, but all following phases have two-week collection and dissemination periods.
+Since April 2020, the Household Pulse Survey has undergone four phases.
+The distinction between these phases is important because the collection periods and survey questions are subject to change.
+For example, the first phase was collected and disseminated weekly, but all subsequent phases have had two-week collection and dissemination periods.

 During Phases 1 through 3.0 (before Phase 3.1), the survey asked participants about whether children in their households were enrolled in “public/private” or “homeschool.”
 However, this question may have been confusing because it did not clarify homeschool as “NOT enrolled in public or private school” until Phase 3.1.
 U.S. Census Bureau researchers note that respondents may have marked homeschool thinking that it was the same as virtual learning, which is why they later changed the wording to better clarify this distinction.